weewx/weewx/docs_src/index.md

 # Introduction to WeeWX

 The WeeWX weather system is written in Python and runs on Linux, MacOSX, Solaris, and *BSD.
-It collects data from many different types of weather stations and sensors, then generates plots, HTML pages, and monthly and yearly summary reports.
+It collects data from many types of weather stations and sensors, then generates plots, HTML pages, and monthly and yearly summary reports.
 It can push plots, pages, and reports to a web server, and data to many online weather services.

 Initial development began in the winter of 2008-2009, with the first release in 2009.
 WeeWX is about 25,000 lines of code, plus another 15,000 for the hardware